 Each retaining wall should be constructed of a single material with a visually simple texture that renders a shadow pattern on the surface.
-Retaining walls that include decorative pictorial patterns and multiple materials, shapes, and styles create visual confusion and should not be used in the I-70 Mountain Corridor.
+Retaining walls that include decorative pictorial patterns and multiple materials, shapes, and styles create visual confusion and should not be used in the corridor.